andrinruegg/m431_ap_23a_/Documentary/IPERKA/Plan.md

 I lost all my planing documents after trying to get some computer storage. <br>

 However, I approached this problems the right way, with just restarting  and stop crying around.
 I took a long time to reflect, but in the end, I adopted a more effective strategy.
 I began setting smaller daily tasks, each taking 30 minutes to an hour to complete.
+__________

+If you look at the table above, you'll notice that there weren't many days available.
+This is why I worked a bit longer at some days.
+The reason I got a late start was due to the loss of my documents, which left me feeling demotivated.
+However, I realized that I dont have much time left and I want to have a good grade.
+With that in mind, I pushed myself to make the most of the time I had.